 Practical Applications and uses for Additive Manufacturing

-Although additive manufacturing isn’t a new technology, the recent expansion and developments have meant that it’s hit the limelight more recently, with the possibilities for use seemingly wide open.
+Although additive manufacturing isn’t a new technology, the recent expansion and developments have meant that it’s hit the limelight more recently, with the possibilities for 3D printing uses seemingly wide open.

 So much more is known about the human body than in the past, but the ability to create tissue and organs has always been elusive.
 This ability to artificially regenerate is something which is highly prized by medical scientists, having the potential to cure or at least overcome the ravages of, disease, illness and injury.

 The key to the success lies in the use of progenitor cells which have the ability to morph into different types of cells.
 Binding these to scaffolding which later dissolves provides the basis for new tissue to grow.
 Ears, bladders, bone and kidneys components work particularly well with this technology but completing it by hand is a clumsy process and the results are less than refined.
-Using a computer and a printer to lay down the cells is a far more precise process, allowing the creation of perfectly shaped body parts.
+Using a computer and a printer to lay down the cells is a far more precise process, allowing for the creation of 3D printing uses such as perfectly shaped body parts.

 Although the capability is now there, work still needs to be done for the process to be improved but the technology could revolutionise transplant waiting lists, with the ability to create body parts on demand.

 Skin is the easiest organ to replicate with this technology, with non-hollow organs such as the heart the most complex.
-This isn’t yet possible but scientists hope that in the not too distant future, additive manufacturing will provide a solution to this too.
+This isn’t yet possible, but scientists hope that in the not too distant future, additive manufacturing applications will provide a solution to this too.

 But the technology is already being used in medicine in a different way, with customised equipment and surgical tools being produced.
 Tens of thousands of patients every year benefit from tools made using this method.
 Dentistry has also become reliant in the production of individual moulds used for casting dental implants.